Tōten Miyazaki

 Tōten Miyazaki (宮崎 滔天, Miyazaki Tōten) or Torazō Miyazaki (1 January 1871 – 6 December 1922) was a Japanese philosopher who aided and supported Sun Yat-sen during the Xinhai Revolution.
 He assisted Sun during his visits to Japan as he was wanted by Qing dynasty authorities.

 Biography

 Genealogy

 The history of the Miyazaki Family in Arao dates back to 1647, when Yajihei Masayuki Miyazaki settled as a local retainer of the shogunate.
-The family traced their ancestory to renowned poet Sugawara no Michizane (845-903) of the Hei'an period.
+The family traced their ancestry to renowned poet Sugawara no Michizane (845–903) of the Hei'an period.
 The Miyazaki family was wealthy and maintained landlord status in Arao for about 200 years by the time of Chōzō Miyazaki, Tōten's father.

 Early life

 Miyazaki was born in 1873 as the eighth son of parents Chōzō (born Masakata) and Saki.
 Among his brothers were Social Activists Hachirō Miyazaki (known as the Rousseau of Kumamoto), Tamizō Miyazaki and Yazō Miyazaki.
 From a young age, Tōten was told to be like Hachirō when he grew up, and he saw himself as a natural born activist for liberty.
 Hachirō died in combat during the Satsuma Rebellion in 1877 when Toten was seven years old.
 Upon hearing this news, his father told his family that "nobody in this family will ever work for the government," and from then on, Tōten saw all bureaucrats as evil thieves.
 Miyazaki and his brothers learned the Niten Ichi-ryū martial art from their father.